 - Offer a holistic service that meets the needs of the individual.

-- Support those on Release on Temporary Licences (ROTL) up to 12 weeks before final release date where appropriate.
+- Support those on release on temporary licences up to 12 weeks before final release date where appropriate.

 How can I access RECONNECT?

-RECONNECT operates on a referral system.
-Referrals can be accepted from probation services, police, Liaison and Diversion services and / or Home Office enforcement teams for individuals who have been released in the past 28 days.
+RECONNECT operates on a “no wrong door” referral system.
+Referrals can be accepted from probation services, police, liaison and diversion services and/or Home Office enforcement teams for individuals who have been released in the past 28 days.